agurfinkel/btor2mlir/README.md

 ## Results
 Detailed analysis of run-times is available in an accompanying [Jupyter Notebook][data] in Google Collab.
+We also contribute translations of the 2019/20 Hardware Model Checking Competion benchmarks to our Btor Dialect, LLVM-IR and SMT-LIB in [hwmcc20-mlir](https://github.com/jetafese/hwmcc20-mlir).

 [data]: https://colab.research.google.com/drive/1wau9yTHvsWdBdMjF0TbvHTHEKW6rFHiQ?usp=sharing

 ## Demo

-Consider a simple counter represented in Bᴛᴏʀ2 below:
+Consider a simple counter that ensures we do not reach 15, represented in Bᴛᴏʀ2 below:

 ```btor
 1 sort bitvec 4